tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 **Test the Deployment**
 curl http://localhost:8099/
 Day 48: **Deploy Pods in Kubernetes Cluster**
+The Nautilus DevOps team is diving into Kubernetes for application management.
+One team member has a task to create a pod according to the details below:

+Create a pod named pod-nginx using the httpd image with the latest tag.
+Ensure to specify the tag as httpd:latest.

+Set the app label to nginx_app, and name the container as nginx-container.

+Note: The kubectl utility on jump_host is configured to operate with the Kubernetes cluster.
+Ans:
+kubectl run pod-nginx --image=nginx:latest --labels app=nginx_app --port=80

-Day 49: **Deploy Applications with Kubernetes Deployments**
+Day 49: **Deploy Applications with Kubernetes Deployments** The Nautilus DevOps team is delving into Kubernetes for app management.
+One team member needs to create a deployment following these details:

+Create a deployment named nginx to deploy the application nginx using the image nginx:latest (ensure to specify the tag)
+Ans:
-Day 50: **Set Resource Limits in Kubernetes Pods**
+kubectl create deployment nginx-deployment --image=nginx:latest Day 50: **Set Resource Limits in Kubernetes Pods**

 Day 51: **Execute Rolling Updates in Kubernetes**